Pykinho/xGDataCreator/README.md

 # xGDataCreator
-a tool for creating football shots data and statistics
+This i a tool for creating data and statistics regarding shots in football